prajjwal531/AMAZON-AWS/Readme.md

 2. Setting up AWS instance:  aws.py is the script that creates all resources to AWS. aws.py reads the configurations from data.yml and creates following resources.

                    1. SecurityGroups: This enables incoming and outgoing traffic to and from resources.
                    2. EC2 Instance: These are the environments being created.
                    3. Load Balancer: It serves as parent for all EC2 instances and distribute the traffic based on load.

       2.1  Specifications of data.yml:

                  EC2-Instance>InstanceX: This has all required parameters needed to create EC2-Instance. we can define as many instance we want to create. if we do not want to create same instance further, set up "re-create: False" in data.yml in that Instance section.

                 SecurityGroups: This section is used to define security groups and their inBound_mapping and outBound_mapping.

                 LoadBalancer: This section is used to create load balance and it registers the instances.
-Also this section specifies the Listeners that this LoadBalancer will use to listen and redirect.

-                                          Instance-name should be listed in this section in-order to register it with load balancer.
+Also this section specifies the Listeners that this LoadBalancer will use to listen and redirect.s Instance-name should be listed in this section in-order to register it with load balancer.